lauragift21/giftegwuenu.dev/content/posts/deploy-a-gridsome-app-on-azure-static-web-apps.md

 Here's a more detailed guide on how [Azure Static Web Apps Works](https://docs.microsoft.com/en-us/azure/static-web-apps/overview).

-In this tutorial, We'll go over how to deploy the static web app to Azure using the Static Web Apps service.
+In this tutorial, We'll go over how to deploy a static website to Azure using the Static Web Apps service.
 For this example, I have a Gridsome app I'll like to deploy to this service, and I'll walk through how to set up and deploy my app.

 ## Prerequisites